Yes, we’re on take 3 of lemon curd.

 The curdled appearance is the butter – it dissolves and melts to create this lemony custard

-Raise the heat to medium and cook, stirring constantly till it thickens, about 15 – 18 minutes.
-I love to use a whisk to make doubly sure no lump show up.
+Raise the heat to medium and cook, stirring constantly till it thickens, anywhere from 6 to 15 minutes.
+I love to use a whisk to make doubly sure no lumps show up.

-It should leave a path on the back of a spoon and will read 170°F on a thermometer.
+When it’s ready, it will leave a path on the back of a (wooden) spoon and will read 170°F on a thermometer.
 Don’t let the mixture boil.